dikkadev/CalVerLex/README.md

 ### Year Boundaries

-CalVerLex handles year transitions correctly using ISO week numbering:
+CalVerLex handles year transitions correctly using ISO week numbers:
-- Last week of 2024: `24531a` (week 53, if exists)
+- December dates can be part of the next year's week 1
-- First week of 2025: `25011a` (week 1)
+- January dates can be part of the previous year's last week
-- Week 1 contains January 4th of the year
+- The action always uses the ISO week year, not calendar year

 ### Invalid Tags